-Tire Tread Separation & Blowouts
+Florida Tire Tread Separation & Blowout Lawyer

-Miami Auto Defect Attorneys
+Florida Auto Defect Lawyers

 Have you or someone you love been in a car accident where a tire was a contributing factor?
-We've all heard stories about accidents caused by defective tires, and the defects are not limited to just one or two brands.
-Right now, there are people driving on tires that have been recalled, and they either aren't aware of or didn't honor the recall.
+We’ve all heard stories about accidents caused by defective tires, and the defects are not limited to just one or two brands.
+Right now, there are people driving on tires that have been recalled, and they either aren’t aware of or didn’t honor the recall.
 Unfortunately, defective tires make it into the marketplace all the time.
-Our Miami auto defect lawyers at Freidin Brown, P.A. are knowledgeable in the areas of defective tires and auto products liability.
+Our Florida auto defect lawyers at Freidin Brown, P.A. are knowledgeable in the areas of defective tires and auto products liability.

 - Explain the law, and tell you what victims legally deserve, and what insurance companies and manufacturers are required to provide.